The complete AI Identity Swap Blueprint — a step-by-step system for shifting AI roles, perspectives, and reasoning.

 The Performance Engineer Swap

 “Switch identities.
 Now you are a performance-focused engineer.
-Identify bottlenecks and propose optimizations for execution speed.”
+Identify bottlenecks and propose optimizations.”

 The Rubber Duck Swap